ory/docs/docs/self-hosted/oel/quickstart.md

 To be able to run an enterprise build, you need:

-- An Ory Enterprise License
+- A valid Ory Enterprise License.
-- Access to the Ory Enterprise Docker Registry
+- Access to the Ory Enterprise Docker Registry.
-- CockroachDB Enterprise, PostgreSQL, or MySQL
+- CockroachDB Enterprise (community version is not supported).
+- Support for MySQL and PostgreSQL is available as well, but some features will be unavailable.

+Ory Enterprise builds are not available for public download and require a license agreement with Ory to run.

 ## Ory Hydra Enterprise Build

 The Ory Hydra Enterprise build includes additional features and support for enterprise customers:

-- Support for multi-region deployments.
-- Database sharding for high scalability and availability.
 - Resource Owner Password Credentials grant.
 - Ability to customize access, refresh token, and authorization code prefixes.
 - Regular releases addressing CVEs and security vulnerabilities.

+When using CockroachDB Enterprise:

+- Support for multi-region failover with regulatory compliance around private data (for example GDPR).
+- Database sharding for high scalability and availability.
-- Zero-downtime migrations
+- Zero-downtime migrations.
+- Automatic clean up of stale records - no Hydra Janitor needed.

 ### Docker Registry

-Docker registry url: `europe-docker.pkg.dev/ory-artifacts/ory-enterprise/hydra-oel` Current image tag: `897e224960bb8677edf3344bd51c9edd779e9da7`
+Docker registry url: `europe-docker.pkg.dev/ory-artifacts/ory-enterprise/hydra-oel` Current image tag:
+`897e224960bb8677edf3344bd51c9edd779e9da7`

 Enterprise Docker images are kept in a private registry that requires authorization.
 An authorization key is provided for each customer separately.
 The next steps assume that the key is stored in `keyfile.json`.

 ### Docker